Bolesława Chrobrego Street

-Chrobrego Street is an avenue located in downtown Bydgoszcz.
+Chrobrego Street is an avenue located in downtown Bydgoszcz, Poland.
 Its frontage carries tenements which present a character of uniformity in their architectural features, several of them being listed at the Kuyavian-Pomeranian Voivodeship heritage list.

 Location

 The street is laid parallel to Śniadeckich street, stemming from Pomorska street in the east to Piastowski Square in the west.
 On its way, it crosses Henryka Sienkiewicza Street.

 History

 Like most of the thoroughfares in the area, Chrobrego street came to existence in the early 1870s, boosted by the development of the city in the second half of the 19th century, thanks to the rising of the industrial and railway activities.
 The axis counted only 5 built plots during the 1870s, then slowly reached 10 houses in the 1880s.

 During its existence, the street had the following names: